nucleos/nucleos-doctrine-extensions/README.md

 If you don't need the symfony framework, you need to register the `Core23\DoctrineExtensions\EventListener\ORM\SortableListener`.

+### Unique active entities

+If you need entities that should only have one active state, just implement the `Core23\DoctrineExtensions\Model\UniqueActiveInterface` in your entity class.

+If you don't need the symfony framework, you need to register the `Core23\DoctrineExtensions\EventListener\ORM\UniqueActiveListener`.

 ## Symfony usage

 If you want to use this library inside symfony, you can use a bridge.